fwin-dev/py.Lang/doc/FuncTools.md

 ## An abstract class method

-The built in `abc.abstractmethod` decorator won't work if used in conjunction with a `classmethod` decorator.
+The built-in `abc.abstractmethod` decorator won't work if used in conjunction with a `classmethod` decorator.
 Use this abstract method decorator instead:

 	from Lang.FuncTools.Abstraction import abstractmethod